 The best thing about this platform is that you don’t need to take professional photos of the items you want to sell, therefore a quick snap with your smartphone will do the work.

-Facebook marketplace is another place to buy pre-owned designer items, from your favourite bloggers, and from regular people.
+Facebook marketplace is another place to buy pre-owned designer items, from your favorite bloggers, and from regular people.

 Tradesy is more like a trading platform – a bazaar.
 It is technically designed to sell all kinds of designer items, but bloggers use Tradesy to sell their own branded clothes.